-Crowd shatters glass to get to Idaho House session on virus
+Maskless crowd shatters glass to get to Idaho House session on virus

 “I recommend you act wisely, because we will not live in fear,” Bundy later testified at a committee hearing.

 Johns Hopkins University reports that Idaho has nearly 30,000 infections and 307 deaths due to the virus.
-For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.